Using an 8K TV as a monitor

 1.4 For gaming/media

-Although this post is mostly focused on productivity, most 8K monitors such as Samsung’s Q800T series, Q900TS series, Q900 series, QN800A series as well as LG’s Nanocell 97 and 99 series can be run in 4K at 120 Hz.
+Although this post is mostly focused on productivity, most if not all 8K TVs can be run in 4K at 120 Hz.
 Modern TVs have decent input lag in the ballpark of 10 ms and may support FreeSync.
 So these are excellent for gaming on the big screen when one needs to take a break from work.
 Of course, this may not suffice for competitive professional FPS twitch shooters, but it is pretty darn good.
-Multi-4k monitor setups simply cannot achieve this.
+Multi monitor productivity setups using 4k 60 Hz monitors simply cannot achieve this.

 An 8K TV will also natively support 1440p gaming and media at an exact integer ratio of 3:1 without scaling artifacts that a 4K display would introduce.
 Perfect for playing the latest titles that your GPU isn’t fast enough to run in 4K.